8 Types of Hawks in Kentucky

 These hawks can be found throughout the entire state, from cities to rural areas, often soaring high in the sky in search of prey.

-The Red-tailed Hawk is a medium-sized hawk common across North America, with a wingspan of up to five feet and plumage representing many shades of brown.
+The Red-tailed Hawk is a medium-sized hawk common across North America.
+Its wingspan is up to five feet, and its plumage is many shades of brown.

-Its distinctive reddish brown tail feathers give it its name, which becomes vibrant when they catch the light at certain angles.
+Its distinctive reddish brown tail feathers give it its name, which becomes vibrant when it catches the light at certain angles.

 This species is adaptable enough to survive in urbanized regions and wilder places like forests and grasslands.

-Red-tailed Hawks are incredibly powerful hunters, able to spot small mammals or reptiles on the ground, even from hundreds of feet up in the sky.
+Red-tailed Hawks are incredibly powerful hunters.
+They can spot small mammals or reptiles on the ground, even from hundreds of feet up in the sky.

 Once they spot their prey, they can quickly dive down at great speeds and catch it with lightning-fast reactions before taking off again.

-Like other birds of prey, these types of hawks in Kentucky also have excellent eyesight that helps them scan terrain from miles away for potential food sources.
+Like other birds of prey, these hawks in Kentucky have excellent eyesight, which helps them scan terrain from miles away for potential food sources.

 They will also often scavenge carrion or raid bird’s nests for eggs when food sources are scarce.